Berghia: Anatomy

-The anatomy is similar among all the species in Berghia and most adults will grow to about 25mm.
-Most researchers cannot tell the difference between species by the anatomy, but have to rely on their differences in color.
+All species in the genus Berghia share similar anatomy, which make it very difficult to tell them apart.
+Most adults will grow to about 25mm.
 Among the genus, body shape, oral and salivary glands, tail shape, and rhinophoral papillae have been examined and remain uniform across all species.
-The morphological variability comes from their radular teeth, ceratal arrangement, and rhinophore ornamentation which make it very difficult to tell them apart.
+The morphological variability comes from their radular teeth, ceratal arrangement, and rhinophore ornamentation.
 Berghia have dense rhinophores which are long tentacles that function as chemo-receptors to locate food sources that are far away.
 Berghia species also have papillae and cerata that are rounded on the posterior side that resemble finger-like projections.
 These cerata are arranged in arches, have a round apex, and are all uniform in diameter.
-Cerata are specific to Nudibranch's and hold the stinging nematocysts from their prey.
+Cerata are specific to nudibranchs and hold the stinging nematocysts from their prey.
 Besides defense, cerata also play a part in respiration and digestion.
 Berghia have oral tentacles that protrude father out than the rhinophores primarily to taste food quality.
 Right behind the rhinophores are eyes that have very little vision and mostly sense light.
 Their oral glands are larger, tubular, and composite while their radular teeth are bi-lobed and indented.
 Compared to other Aeoliids, Berghia have a round apex with longer and slenderer cerata.